OguzPastirmaci/aws-to-azure/README.md

 **Usage**

-Make the necessary changes for the variables in the script, start a PowerShell prompt as an administrator, and run the script.
+Make the necessary changes for the variables in the script, start a PowerShell prompt as an administrator in the AWS Windows VM you want to create a clone in Azure, and run the script.

 **Contributing**